Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Getting thrown headfirst into the crazy flow of Saigon traffic on the back of a motorbike is hands down one of the most fun things to do in Saigon!
 I booked a combination sightseeing and street food tour by motorbike, and it was a fantastic experience.

-Vietnamese food is some of my favorite in the world, so it’s no wonder that one of the top items on my list of things to do in Saigon was take a cooking class!
+Salty, sweet, sour, full of umami, and a hint of spice: it’s no wonder that Vietnamese food is some of my favorite in the world.
+So obviously, one of the top items on my list of things to do in Saigon was to take a cooking class!
 I took a class with M.O.M.
-Cooking School and had a fantastic experience – I’d highly recommend taking a class with them if you have any interest in cooking or bringing home some Vietnamese recipes!
+Cooking School and had a fantastic experience – I’d highly recommend taking a class with them if you have any interest in cooking or bringing home some Vietnamese recipes, or just learning about Vietnamese culture in a hands-on way and getting a break from the relentless Saigon heat in an air-conditioned and comfortable kitchen.

-It was particularly heartbreaking to see the effects of Agent Orange and dioxin on the population of Vietnam, and the effects it continues to have, causing birth defects and severe illnesses even in the fourth generation of survivors.
+For me, it was particularly heartbreaking to see the effects of Agent Orange and dioxin on the population of Vietnam, and the effects it continues to have, causing birth defects and severe illnesses even in the fourth generation of survivors.
 There’s no doubt that the U.S. committed serious war crimes in Vietnam and that the war here was one of the biggest tragedies of the 20th century.
-It’s hard; it’s heavy; it’s essential to see when in Ho Chi Minh City.
+It’s hard; it’s heavy; it’s essential to see in Ho Chi Minh City.

 Get lost in beautiful smells at the Ho Thi Ky Flower Market